About the course

 Teaching and research in linguistic subjects is centred around the Centre for Linguistics and Philology, which occupies part of the former Clarendon Press Institute on Walton Street.
 Facilities for graduate students include a common room, individual lockers, computer workstations and printers and a photocopier.
 Most graduate courses in linguistics and philology are held in the building, which as a whole is shared with the Oxford Centre for Hebrew and Jewish Studies.

-During the coming five years, the Phonetics Laboratory's main priorities for research are: prosody in child language acquisition; functional phylogenetic reconstruction of speech from the past; clinical applications of phonetics and speech technology, such as assessment of speech and language impairments, or of degenerative conditions (such as Parkinson's disease or Alzheimer's disease).
+Currently, the Phonetics Laboratory's main priorities for research are: prosody in child language acquisition, functional phylogenetic reconstruction of speech from the past, and acoustic-phonetic variation in English and Modern Greek.

 Language and Brain Laboratory